zeux/meshoptimizer/README.md

     target_index_count, target_error, &lod_error));
 ```

-Target error is an approximate measure of the deviation from the original mesh using distance normalized to 0..1 (so 1e-2f means that simplifier will try to maintain the error to be below 1% of the mesh extents).
-Note that because of topological restrictions and error bounds simplifier isn't guaranteed to reach the target index count and can stop earlier.
+Target error is an approximate measure of the deviation from the original mesh using distance normalized to `[0..1]` range (e.g. `1e-2f` means that simplifier will try to maintain the error to be below 1% of the mesh extents).
+Note that the simplifier attempts to produce the requested number of indices at minimal error, but because of topological restrictions and error limit it is not guaranteed to reach the target index count and can stop earlier.

 The second simplification algorithm, `meshopt_simplifySloppy`, doesn't follow the topology of the original mesh.
 This means that it doesn't preserve attribute seams or borders, but it can collapse internal details that are too small to matter better because it can merge mesh features that are topologically disjoint but spatially close.